abdelillahbel/VendViteExpressAndroid/README.md

 **Prerequisites**

 * Android Studio (latest recommended)
-* A Firebase Project with Firestore and Authentication enabled
+* A Firebase Project with Firestore and Authentication enabled (Email & Password)
 * A Google Maps API key (Enable the API from google cloud console)

 **Installation**
-##### Note : The `google-services.json` file is included in the project so you just need to obtain your google api key and it's done.
+##### Note : The `google-services.json` file is included in the project so you just need to obtain your google api key and it's done (step 3).
-##### Or follow the instructions bellow if you want to use your own firebase api, but don't forget to setup rules in firestore!
+##### Or follow the instructions bellow if you want to use your own firebase api, but don't forget to setup Authentication methods and firestore!

 1. Clone this repository: `git clone https://github.com/gdsc-ensb/VendViteExpressAndroid.git`
 2. Open the project in Android Studio.